 Based on their respective locations, the U.S. national parks offer a wide range of activities for the visitor.
 The following are some tips to help you plan your visit:

 - Plan how much time you wish to spend at a park.
-Some parks are huge!
+Some national parks are huge!
+For example, Wrangell-St. Elias National Park & Preserve.
 Research to build an itinerary and plan activities.
 Remember to share your itinerary with family members or friends.

 - Most national parks have camping and/or lodging facilities.
+Some have glamping facilities at a distance.
+For example, near Lake Powell in Southern Utah.
 Make your reservations well in advance.

 - Entrance fee to national parks can add up.
 Therefore, I recommend purchasing the U.S. Park Pass if you plan to visit a few during a period of 12 months.
 In addition to the national parks, the Park Pass provides access “to more than 2,000 federal recreation sites across the country.”
 There are also Free Entrance Days at participating national parks.